-3.11 Dispensing Doctors5
+3.11 Dispensing Doctors

-Whilst the majority of people living in any health and wellbeing board's area will have their prescriptions dispensed by a pharmacy, some may have them dispensed by their GP practice.
+Whilst the majority of people living in any HWB area will have their prescriptions dispensed by a pharmacy, some may have them dispensed by their GP practice.
 However, this only applies in certain non-urban areas which have been pre-determined.
 In order to be dispensed to by their GP practice, a patient must meet the requirements in the regulations which in summary are: